 Images are presented only if I have purchased the image or, in the case of objects, purchased the object and then scanned or photographed it.
 For example, if I show an art print, photograph from a book, or a toy it is because I own that print, book, or toy.
 The exceptions are images provided to me by the copyright holder for use on this blog and, occasionally, images from commercial websites.

 All images shown are low resolution.
 Those wishing to fully appreciate the illustrations, photographs, and objects that I draw attention to in this blog are urged to seek out the actual material.

 I do not show copyrighted images from publications that I have borrowed from libraries.

-My claim of copyright for this blog pertains only to my own creative work.
+My claim of copyright for this blog pertains only to my own creative and critical work.

 Occasionally I slip up and unintentionally show a photo a second time or otherwise repeat myself.
 But I expect there are more significant errors in this blog (despite my best efforts to avoid them).
 If you identify an error, please report it by making contact.